 - For catering and restaurant services, the place in which the activity will be physically carried out must be identified.

 - For short-term hiring, leasing, and similar means of obtaining transport services, the place in which the vehicle is used must be identified (use and enjoyment rule has been implemented on these services).

-The general rule for services supplied by a taxable person to a non-taxable person (business-to-consumer or B2C) identifies the place of taxation with the country of residence of the supplier.
+The general rule for services supplied by a taxable person to a non-taxable person (B2C) identifies the place of taxation with the country of residence of the supplier.